 - The company wants to automatically create an event in Google Calendar to log the time of the initial meeting with the client

-- We will add form fields to a Process Street template
+- You will add form fields to a Process Street workflow

-- We will set up our calendar in Google Calendar
+- You will set up our calendar in Google Calendar

-- We will make a Zap in Zapier that creates a new event in Google Calendar when you check off a task in a Process Street checklist
+- You will make a Zap in Zapier that creates a new event in Google Calendar when you check off a task in a Process Street workflow run

-- We will configure the Zap to pull information from the Process Street checklist form fields and use it to populate the new event with extra information
+- You will configure the Zap to pull information from the Process Street form fields and use it to populate the new event with extra information

 Let’s get this set up!

-Add form fields to the Process Street checklist
+Add form fields to your Process Street workflow

-First, we need to add form fields into our client onboarding checklist in Process Street.
-These can be used to record data when working through the checklist, which we will later push into Google Calendar as a new event.
+First, you need to add form fields into your client onboarding workflow in Process Street.
+These can be used to record data when working through the tasks, which you will later push into Google Calendar as a new event.

-The gif below shows how to add form fields while editing a template.
+You can add form fields while editing a workflow.

 In this case, we’ve set up form fields to capture the following information: